skytruong90/Blockchain-Project/README.md

 # What is this?
-I build a blockchain using JavaScript and I implemented "Proof-of-Work" in this project.
+I built a blockchain using JavaScript and I implemented "Proof-of-Work" in this project.

 # What does this do?